sifive/block-pio-sifive/README.md

 ## Wake integration
-Wake is the build tool that the SiFive IP onboarding flow uses to run tests, build software, generate documentation, and more.
+Wake is the build tool that the SiFive IP onboarding flow uses to run tests, build software, and more.
 Look [here](https://github.com/sifive/wake/blob/master/share/doc/wake/tutorial.md) for a detailed tutorial on Wake.
 We follow the convention of putting Wake build files in the `$package/build-rules/wake` directory.